MeRichard123/MeRichard123/FAQ.md

   At this point I came across a video by Ben Awad and he mentioned [**Zustand**](https://github.com/pmndrs/zustand) for state management in React.
 I tried this out and it was awesome.
 Zustand is a super simple library for state management.
 It contains the "🐻 Bear necessities for state management in React".
 I have been using Zustand since and I am yet to find any limitations with it.

   *TLDR; I Tried Redux and wasn't a fan of all the set up (I know there are templates like ReduxToolkit).
 I came across Zustand and now use Zustand for state management.*
   If you like Redux but are tired of wiritng tonnes of code check out [EasyPeasy](https://easy-peasy.now.sh/) A redux abstraction.

+### How do you start a new Web Project?
+For React I used Create React App for a long time; however CRA is quite slow in generating projects.
+Until I discovered the solution: [Vite](https://vitejs.dev/).
+Vite can generate many different apps be that React, Vue, React-ts, vanilla, preact and more.
+The best thing is that it is lightning fast!!